codingholt/CoinGecko-CLI/README.md

 - [x] add --description for a coin.

+- [x] devdata

+- [ ] make it so that people can use btc as a search option.
+(I've made a coin.json file, but dont know yet how to use it to convert the given input to the id)

 - [ ] implement charts. with help of [this repo](https://github.com/portnov/chart-cli#readme).

-- [ ] make it so that people can use btc as a search option.

 - [ ] top 100, top 25 by marketcap.